-Distance: 4,15 km
+Distance: 3,98 km

-Elevation gain: 62 m
+Elevation gain: 104 m

-Download here the route track
+Visit the route track in Wikiloc.

-Located with the fountain behind us, we turn to the left and starts a path that will serve us to make the turn.
-Shortly after we leave the esplanade of the fountain.
-From here, the road begins to go up, we pass again under the bridge of the variant, shortly after we leave a path that goes down to the left and we reach a wider track.
-To the left and down this track we can enjoy good views of the Valley of Sant Daniel.
-We will reach the asphalt and then in the plaça del Poble or Sardanas square, which we can access by a bridge that crosses the river of la Torre, then return the road and continue to the right.
-Very close to the square we will see the point where the streams of the Tower, San Miquel and a few meters below receive the water of the Meltwater.
-This is where we can say that the Galligants River is born.
-We will follow the river, downstream, to return at its point of departure.
+Located with the fountain behind us, passing between a group of trees and turning to the left, starts a path that serves us to make the turn.
+Soon, on the right-hand side, we see the remains of an old lime kiln.
+From here, the road begins to climb.
+We pass again under the bridge of the variant and soon after we leave a path that goes down to the left, which takes us to a wider track.
+To the left and downhill, we can enjoy good views of the Sant Daniel Valley.
+We arrive to the asphalt and then in the square of the village or of the Sardanas, where we can access by a bridge that crosses the river of the Tower.
+We return to the road and continue to the right.
+Very close to the square we can see the point where the streams of the Tower meet, of Sant Miquel and a few meters below, receives the water of the stream of Polvorí.
+Here the river Galligants is born.
+At this point we have already passed on the way, therefore, we follow the river downstream to return at its point of departure.

 Before the valley was known as Sant Daniel, it was known as «the valley of Tenebrooa or deep».
 When the remains of Sant Daniel arrived in 888, it was when it began to be known under the current name.
 Sant Daniel was until 1963 an independent municipality, when it was annexed to the city of Girona.